Jhuighuy/StormRuler/README.md

 ```

 <!----------------------------------------------------------------->
-## Equations solved
+## Equations solved🌀
 <!----------------------------------------------------------------->
 **StormRuler** features support of the various set of the
 partial differential equations, including:
-* Incompressible Navier-Stokes equations,
-* Cahn-Hilliard equation,
+* 💧 Cahn-Hilliard equation,
-* _(planned)_ Streamfunction-Vorticity formulation for the
-  Incompressible Navier-Stokes equations in 2D,
-* Incompressible Navier-Stokes-Cahn-Hilliard equations,
+* 🌊 Incompressible Navier-Stokes equations,
-* _(planned)_ Streamfunction-Vorticity formulation for the
+* 🌪 _(planned)_ Сompressible Navier-Stokes/Euler equations,
-  Incompressible Navier-Stokes-Cahn-Hilliard equations in 2D.
+* ...

 <!----------------------------------------------------------------->
-## Numerical methods
+## Numerical methods🌐
 <!----------------------------------------------------------------->
-The heart of the **StormRuler** is the Finite Difference Method.
+The heart of the **StormRuler** is the ✨Finite Difference Method✨.

 <!----------------------------------------------------------------->
-## Auxiliary solvers
+## Algebraic solvers🌈
 <!----------------------------------------------------------------->
 In order to implement the high performance implicit schemes,
-several auxiliary problems, like systems of linear and nonlinear
+several algebraic problems, like systems of linear and nonlinear
 equations, have to be solved.

 <!--For the sake of convenience, all auxiliary solvers are implemented